 Colleges offer a bunch of unique classes, and most have a myriad of clubs to choose from.
-Some of the classes might be something you’d never even heard of Put yourself out there.
+Some of the courses might be something you’d never even heard of.
+Put yourself out there.
 Try something new!

-One day, one of my best friends and I were crying over registration.
-We decided to sign up for a 1 credit class called Thai Chi.
-We laughed through tears, but then ended up having a pretty good time whipping the sticks around and hitting each other (we weren’t very good).
+One day, one of my best friends and I cried over registration.
+We decided to sign up for a one credit class called Thai Chi.
+We laughed through tears but then had a pretty good time whipping the sticks around and hitting each other (we weren’t very good).
 Sometimes, I even found myself calmer at the end.
-It was a cool introduction to something we hadn’t otherwise heard of.
+It was a terrific introduction to something we hadn’t otherwise heard of.

 Try that class that interests you, even if it isn’t for your major.
 College is what you make of it.
 The more diverse of a skillset you get, the better.

 On top of that, don’t spend all your time studying.
-This ties in to the taking time for yourself.
-It turns out, a Stanford study showed that the stress of cramming actually makes the studying ineffective.
+This ties into taking time for yourself.
+A Stanford study showed that the stress of cramming makes studying ineffective.
 Pace yourself.
 Take breaks to have a drink, even to walk around the library.
-Find out what kind of environment works for you, and stick to it!
+Find out what environment works for you, and stick to it!
 Try study groups, tutors, teaching it to a friend, etc.

 7. Friend groups will evolve.
 People will come and go.
 It’s all natural.